-Minimally invasive approaches in small bowel surgery have rapidly advanced in the last decade.
-At the Henry Ford IBD Center, our colorectal surgery group is highly experienced in these advanced surgeries.
-In fact, 90 percent of patients having an initial surgery at Henry Ford benefit from these minimally invasive techniques, which result in less scarring, fewer complications and faster healing times.
+At the Henry Ford Center for IBD, our colorectal surgery group is highly experienced in minimally invasive small bowel surgical techniques to treat inflammatory bowel disease (IBD).
+In fact, 90% of patients having an initial surgery with us benefit from these minimally invasive techniques, which can result in less scarring, fewer complications and faster healing times.

 What is minimally invasive bowel surgery?

-Colorectal surgery at one time required open-abdomen procedures.
+At one time, colorectal surgery required open-abdomen procedures.
 Now, more advanced, minimally invasive approaches in small bowel surgery are more common and, when appropriate, include techniques like laparoscopy and robotic surgery.
-These are advanced procedures that are completed through multiple small incisions (less than one inch), and in some cases, without any incisions at all.
+These are advanced procedures that are completed through multiple small incisions (less than one inch) and, in some cases, without any incisions at all.

 Benefits of minimally invasive bowel surgery at Henry Ford

-Our surgeons seek to avoid blood transfusions whenever possible, as they dramatically increase the risk of complications.
-Minimally invasive surgeries like laparoscopy, which involve only small incisions through which fine operating tools are inserted, result in significantly less bleeding and less need for blood transfusions.
-This is an important benefit of minimally invasive procedures.
+Our surgeons try to avoid blood transfusions whenever possible, as they dramatically increase the risk of complications.
+Minimally invasive surgeries like laparoscopy, which involve only small incisions through which we insert fine operating tools, can result in significantly less bleeding and less need for blood transfusions.

-Other benefits of minimally invasive colorectal surgery include:
+Other benefits of minimally invasive colorectal surgery can include: